 Disclaimer: Applicants applying to both the Saskatchewan Advantage Innovation fund (SAIF) and the Saskatchewan Technology Start-up Incentive (STSI) are limited to a lifetime cap of $450,000 combined between the two programs.

 For more information refer to the Stacking Policy section of the Program Guidelines or contact the program manager.

 The Saskatchewan Advantage Innovation Fund (SAIF), is a research and development (R&D) funding program managed by Innovation Saskatchewan (IS).
 It is intended to support and accelerate commercialization of game-changing technological innovations in the province’s core economic sectors.

-Through SAIF, IS provides non-repayable grants of up to $500,000 for approved projects proposed by a group of companies.
+Through SAIF, IS provides non-repayable grants for approved projects proposed by a group of companies.
 To apply, please refer to the “Program Guidelines” downloadable below.

 Projects developing technologies relevant to the following sectors are eligible for funding:

 All applications must meet the following criteria to be considered for funding:

 - Proposed by a group of active private sector partners.
 Ideally, the group should be representative of the project’s full value chain, including researchers, those involved in the production/supply process, and customer/end users.

 - Active partner: participating in the project either through cash and/or in-kind contribution, equity investment, and/or letter of intent to purchase.